FionaDmello/next-dashboard/README.md

   - Lazy loading of images outside users viewport
 - The `<Image>` Component from Next does all of this optimization by default
   - Images are lazy loaded by default
-  - They are made responsive they scale based on screen
+  - They are made responsive, they scale based on screen
   - Images served in latest formats like `WebP` and `AVIF` when supported by browsers
   - Prevents layout shift automatically when loading images
     - For this, its good practice to set image width and height in a aspect ratio identical to that of the source image

+3. Layouts and Pages

+- Next uses file-system routing, where folders are used to create nested routes
+- Each folder is a route segment that is part of the URL segment
+- Create separate UIs for each route with a `page.tsx` and `layout.tsx` file
+  - the path `/` corresponds to `app/page.tsx`, the path `/dashboard` corresponds to `app/dashboard/page.tsx`
+  - creating nested routes is done by creating folders with appropriate names and a `page.tsx` (if the segment is to be routable)
+- You can colocate logically relevant files and folders without making them routable simply by not adding a `page.tsx`